TJEverett/Vendor_Log/README.md

 # Vendor Log

-#### _Track Vendors and Their Orders, 10/29/2020_
+#### _Track Vendors and Their Orders, 11/12/2020_

 #### By _**Tristen Everett**_

 ## Description

 This project was an attempt at showing the skills that I learned to program in C#.
-In this project I build a ASP.NET MVC webapp that allows
+In this project I build a ASP.NET MVC webapp that allows the user to create vendors and then create orders that belong to the vendor.
+The user is able to navigate to the different orders from the vendor's page or create new orders.

 ## Setup/Installation Requirements